mvy/nos_howto_template/README.md

 It contains some php, so don't forget the script opening tag here.
 We will then have to customise the returned value (an array describing the application).
-Please notice the following important fields: `name` is the name of your application which will appear in the application mangager. `namespace` will be used in subsequent pages of the template.  `template` describes the template we are going to build.
+Please notice the following important fields: `name` is the name of your application which will appear in the application manager. `namespace` will be used in subsequent pages of the template.  `template` describes the template we are going to build.